patrickn699/INPR/README.md

 ## Version and updates

+* v1.0.1: Second release
+    * Fixed crashes and errors.
+    * Now you can view the list of detected plates using the `show_plates` parameter in "fetch_details" method.

 * v1.0.0: Initial release
     * Detect number plates and extract the texts from it.

+* Upcomming
     * Docker image comming soon!